 I’ve totally fallen in love with diy glass etching!!!
-You can make so many unique gifts and personalize most anything.
+With your Cricut or Silhouette, you can make so many unique gifts and personalize most anything.
 I know it sounds intimidating, but really it’s just sooooo easy and quick, too.

 So here’s what you’ll need to get started.
 Disclosure: This post contains affiliate links for your convenience.
 Read my full disclosure policy here for more details.
 As an Amazon Affiliate I earn from qualifying purchases.